 This is particularity a good method when you wish to cook the fish more thoroughly.
 I had this salmon on hand for two and a half days.
 Thus, I didn't want to cook it to medium as I usually do.
 Blackening the salmon fillets sealed in moisture and added a ton of flavor.
 Of course, the method is also great when you want to cook your fresh salmon more rare too.

 Is blackened salmon good for you?

 Salmon is one of the best sources of essential Omega-3 Fatty Acids.
 The fish is also an excellent source of protein, potassium and B vitamins.
 It is good in general for brain and heart health too.
 As far as the blackening spices go, most have benefits.
 The only concern is sodium.
 If you are on a low sodium diet I suggest making your own blackening seasoning.
 Simply reduce the amount of salt used in the recipe linked in the next paragraph or use salt substitute in the blend.

 Blackening seasoning is pretty much interchangeable with Cajun seasoning.
-A spice mix featuring paprika, cayenne, onion powder, garlic powder, black pepper, salt, and a few other spices.
+A spice mix featuring paprika, cayenne pepper, onion powder, garlic powder, black pepper, salt, and a few other spices.
 See my Cajun Seasoning recipe.

 Here is a simple visual guide to making blackened salmon.
 I know I find pictures helpful, when I make a recipe for the first time.
 Full printable recipe card below.

-Remove any stray scales or bones from your salmon and pat dry.
+Remove any stray scales or bones from your salmon fillets (or large fillet as shown) and pat dry.
 Then spoon on some of the seasoning.

 Spread out the spices and pat gently to help them stick.

-While you don't need to coat the skin side, do dredge the edges.
+While you don't need to coat the skin side with the spice mixture, do dredge the edges.